 The Dangers of Meth Abuse and Addiction

-Meth addiction causes numerous health problems across the nation, harming both physical and psychologic states that include:
+Meth addiction causes numerous health problems across the nation, harming both physical and psychological states that include:

 - Psychotic behavior